 We have a very robust course offering from a diverse group of faculty.
 Our faculty have a mixture of experience in careers and academia and come from very different mathematical backgrounds.
 Our faculty’s research interests run the gamut from pure mathematics areas (including algebra, analysis, number theory and topology) to applied mathematics areas (including statistics and mathematical modeling) to math education.
 Our math faculty have degrees in mathematics, applied mathematics, mathematics education, and physics.
-Two of our faculty (Dr. Jamil Mortada and Dr. Renren Zhao) have also passed the first two actuarial science exams on probability and financial mathematics.

 Our students outperform those at other schools.
 In their senior year, our students take the ETS major field test for Mathematics.
 Based on our student’s scores, we are in the top 4% among 339 domestic institutions which have participated in the test since 2004.

 Our alumni have gone on to graduate programs like Georgia Tech, Georgia State University, and Purdue University and have gone on to careers as analysts and programmers.